punkouter26/PoJoker/README.md

   creds: ${{ secrets.AZURE_CREDENTIALS }}
 ```

+   - Ensure the secret value is valid JSON and contains these keys exactly (case-sensitive): `clientId`, `clientSecret`, `tenantId`, `subscriptionId`.
+   - After adding the secret, the workflow includes a verification step (`az account show` and `azd --version`) that will fail early if login doesn't succeed.

 3. **Deploy via workflow**
    - Push to `main` branch for automatic deployment
    - Use manual workflow dispatch for specific environments